Prefer to contact us online instead?

 Substance misuse grew significantly during 2020 in New Jersey and other states because of the pandemic.
 Governor Murphy recently shared the grim opioid-related death statistics from 2020 and pledged the state’s continuing commitment to battling the opioid crisis.

-To demonstrate this, the 2022 budget includes provisions for opioid treatment program assistance, harm reduction services, drug diversion, and a variety of supportive social programs.
+To demonstrate this, the 2022 budget includes provisions for opioid addiction treatment program assistance, harm reduction services, drug diversion, and a variety of supportive social programs.
 Also, there is a new initiative to allow income assistance to qualifying people who have drug convictions.

 What is Prescription Drug Addiction?

-Although there is still a stigma surrounding addiction, it is important to remember that it is not a choice.
+Although there is still a stigma surrounding addiction, it is important to remember that it’s not a choice.
 With prescription drugs, addiction can result from taking the medication as directed or misusing it.
 Prescription drug misuse happens when people take a higher dose or too many doses of a prescribed substance.

 When people depend on a drug or misuse it, the substance changes how the brain works.
 This is why modern professionals recognize addiction as a brain disease.
 Because of how addiction affects people, it can be a chronic and relapsing disease without proper treatment

 How Drugs Affect Neurotransmitters

 When someone reads words on a page, eats, or does anything else, the brain uses neurotransmitters to send information from one neuron to another.
 The resulting signals from different types of neurotransmitters affect how people feel, think and act.
 However, neurons can also adapt and reconfigure.